note084/BountyMail/README.md

 	d)for Linux/Ubuntu : "Directory where you saved the repo"/BountyMail && cd flask-BountyMail && code .

 3. Select the option to "ReOpen this folder in container" to start the docker container.
+	Optionally used this key combination: ctrl + shift + p.
+Then select option remote containers.
+Then select "reopen this container".

 4. Once running complete by running the run script with the following commands or actions: